heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 }
 ```

-## 3.4 Debate
+## 3.4 Indexes should reside in same bucket as data

+Index CSV files must be in the same bucket as the data, but do not have to be in the same sub-bucket or directory as their data.
+The catalog points to the index files, and the index files use absolute paths to point to the data items.

-It is possible to design a collection of datasets, wherein the data in the actual file registry <ID>_<YYYY>.csv files can span sub-buckets.
+This also enables design a collection of datasets, wherein the data in the actual file registry <ID>_<YYYY>.csv files can span sub-buckets.
 The use of absolute file paths is mandated.

 ```
 Example data itself is in: